CommE2E/comm/docs/dev_environment.md

 Please note that our dev environment currently only works on macOS and Linux.

+For quickly setting up a dev environment using nix, please go to [nix development environment](./nix_dev_env.md).

 For the Linux instructions [head to the Linux configuration steps](linux_dev_environment.md).

 <details>